-Finally, Table 4.11 in Annex 1 shows a comparison of some basic results with and without the minimum wage.
+Finally, Table 4.11 in Annex 2 shows a comparison of some basic results with and without the minimum wage.
 Including the minimum wage in the simulation has virtually no effect.
-In all years (2013-2015) the ratio was 1.

 4.3 Summary of "health warnings"

 This section summarizes the most important issues to be kept in mind when using the Maltese model existent in EUROMOD.